RIKEN-RCCS/lens3/doc/setting.md

 }
 ```

+"client_max_body_size" limits the payload.
+On the other hand, AWS S3
+CLI has parameters for file transfers, "multipart_threshold"
+(default=8MB) and "multipart_chunksize" (default=8MB).
+Especially,
+"multipart_chunksize" has the minimum 5MB.
+Nginx parameters are
+specified in the server section (or in the http section).
+Refer to
+"lens3proxy.conf".

 It is recommended to check the limits of the reverse-proxy, when
-encountering the 413 (Request Entity Too Large) error in simple tests.
+encountering the 413 error (Request Entity Too Large).

 The "client_max_body_size" is defined in ngx_http_core_module.
 See
 for Nginx ngx_http_core_module parameters: